(Brent here! There are ongoing updates with links to the accounts from other folks coming forward at the end of the article.)

 Skilled leader that he is, Jamison simultaneously reassures everyone that he is happy to answer any and all questions, while mocking Jess (you remember Jess, the one who came to him with a question?) by quoting her words back to her and everyone else.
 Also adds the stipulation that folks bring their questions to him in private, because a lack of transparency just screams approachability.
 This is actually a pretty common tactic of poor leadership, demanding that your team members only discuss “negative” things in private.
 Good leaders?
 Good leaders want to talk about things out in the open and get input from the whole team, and are often consensus driven.
 But that’s a conversation for another time.

 Carrying on, the last pic shows that not only is Jamison not really sure how publishing works, he isn’t even quite sure what the writers on this project are up to.
 Jessica has to remind him that she wrote three, not two, chapters.
 Seems like, if you’re going to talk to your writers about their work, you might pull up a spreadsheet or something so you know what you’re all talking about.
-Jessica then points out that she had been told the writing had been approved, rightfully making the point that if one person on the leadership team says something, the fair assumption is that they speak for the other leaders.
-Again, it’s a fair point.
+Jessica then points out she had been told the writing was approved, rightfully making the point that if one person on the leadership team says something, the fair assumption is that they speak for the other leaders.
 But Jamison again asserts his position and throws his co-lead under the bus, a pro move befitting his position as self-nominated Creative Director.

-“But Brent,” I here you say, “You’ve shown us a lot of Jamison acting a complete nozzle.
+“But Brent,” I hear you say, “You’ve shown us a lot of Jamison acting a complete nozzle.
 Where does Satine fit into all this?”
 A fair question.
-It seems difficult to believe that Satine would be unaware of Jamison’s behaviour, especially after the aforementioned passing of the puck at the beginning of the thread.
+It seems difficult to believe Satine would be unaware of Jamison’s behaviour, especially after the aforementioned passing of the puck at the beginning of the thread.
 So if she was unaware of his responses here, at the very least she was choosing to be unaware.
 Here’s the thing though.
-If you look at the KS page you’ll see they have each taken the title Creative Director.
-That means she is as responsible for the decisions made around this project as the other Creative Director.
+If you look at the KS page you’ll see they’ve each taken the title Creative Director.
+That makes her as responsible for the decisions made around this project as the other Creative Director.
 She doesn’t get to play the “I had no idea!” card, even if true, because quite simply it was her job to know.